Skiing vs. Snowboarding: Which is Better?

 How Fit Do I Need To Be?

 Both skiing and snowboarding require balance, stamina and strength, especially in your legs and core.
 They’re also great cardio workouts that help you burn calories.
+Therefore, it’s important to think about how to get in shape for ski season before hitting the slopes.
 According to Under Armour’s myfitnesspal exercise calculator, a person weighing 150 pounds can burn anywhere between 340 to 422 calories per hour.
 Note that this only includes the actual ride time, not time spent sitting on the lift!

 Both skiing and snowboarding are complete lower-body workouts.
 With a wider range of lower-body muscles being used in these sports, you may feel sore in areas you haven’t before.
 You’ll be using main leg muscles, such as your quads, as well as smaller support muscles around your knees and ankles.
 Every bump in the run is absorbed by your legs.
 This is one reason why skiing on ungroomed terrain can be more challenging.

 Your core muscles are also constantly engaged to help with stabilization and balance as you ride down the mountain.
 You’ll especially feel this as you learn to make shorter, quicker turns.
 Also, snowboarders specifically benefit from core strength because they are constantly sitting down and getting up throughout the day.